Andrew Charlton: Economic adviser

-From December 2007 to June 2010, Charlton served as the chief economic adviser to then-Prime Minister Kevin Rudd.
+From December 2007 to June 2010, Charlton served as the chief economic adviser to prime minister Kevin Rudd.
 Charlton played a role alongside Rudd in overseeing Australia's response to the 2008 financial crisis and the Great Recession.

-Notably, Charlton was Australia's senior official sent to the Copenhagen Climate Conference in 2009 at the request of then-Prime Minister Rudd.
+Notably, Charlton was Australia's senior official sent to the Copenhagen Climate Conference in 2009 at the request of Prime Minister Kevin Rudd.

-In 2009, Charlton made news after he was threatened by then-Opposition Leader Malcolm Turnbull at the Midwinter Ball over the now disproven Utegate scandal.
+In 2009, Charlton made news after he was threatened by then Opposition Leader Malcolm Turnbull at the Midwinter Ball over the Utegate.

-After Rudd was successfully challenged for the Labor leadership by Julia Gillard in June 2010, Charlton ceased to be the Government's chief economic adviser.
+After Rudd was successfully challenged for the Labor leadership by Julia Gillard in June 2010, Charlton ceased to be the government's chief economic adviser.

 Private business

 In 2015, Charlton founded AlphaBeta Advisors, a consulting and technology firm and served as its director until it was acquired by Accenture in February 2020.
 Charlton was subsequently named Accenture's Sustainability Services Lead for Growth Markets.